velexi-corporation/VLXI-Cookiecutter-Julia/README.md

 ### 1.3.
 License

-The contents of this directory are covered under the `LICENSE` contained in the `template-docs` and root directories of this package.
+The contents of this directory are covered under the `LICENSE` file contained in the `template-docs` and root directories of this package.

 ------------------------------------------------------------------------------